Liatris, Blazing Star

 Soil: Average, medium, well drained.
 Tolerate: Drought, Clay Soil

 Habitat: Moist low grounds, meadows and marsh margins.

 Blooms: Spring into summer

-Wildlife: Flowers are attractive to butterflies, bees & other pollinators
+Wildlife: Flowers are attractive to butterflies, bees & many other native pollinators.